 Welcome.
-I call the Pacific Northwest home, living in the small city of Longview WA nestled between the I-5 corridor and the coast.
-Although most would think I would be drawn to the beauty and environment of the region through landscapes and seascapes, it is the human character that has always called to me.
-My work has been exhibited in numerous juried Northwest shows and exhibitions and has received numerous awards.
+I call the Pacific Northwest home, living in the small city of Longview, Washington nestled between the I-5 corridor and the coast.
+My work has been exhibited in Northwest shows and exhibitions and has received numerous awards.

 I began painting in 2009 at age sixty.
 Each day I worked to capture and develop my skills while at the same time trying to find my direction, my passion.
 I painted a variety of subjects, including landscapes and still lifes, but I was always drawn to people, especially women.
 It wasn't until 2017, that I found the avenue I wanted to walk down; part illustrator, part impressionist and part abstractionist.

 I pull my inspiration from black and white photographs from as early as the 1930s, mostly European.
 My subjects are usually women cast in the daily ritual of living life.
 I seek a certain pose, a glance, an attitude, a silent emotion that speaks to me.
 I work with black and white references because I do not want to be bound to the photo’s realism both in structure and color.
 Subtlety and simplicity work into my style.
 Every detail is not necessary to convey an emotion.
 I make the subject my own.